rickschmoo/phd-thesis-cross-tool-pim-2004/README.md

-Improving Tool Support for Personal Information Management Richard Boardman
+# Improving Tool Support for Personal Information Management
+## Richard Boardman

-Department of Electrical and Electronic Engineering Imperial College London
+* Department of Electrical and Electronic Engineering
+* Imperial College London
-University of London
+* University of London
-First supervisor: Prof. Bob Spence (Imperial College London) Second supervisor: Prof. Angela Sasse (University College London)
+* First supervisor: Prof. Bob Spence (Imperial College London)
+* Second supervisor: Prof. Angela Sasse (University College London)

+## Want a gentle summary?

+* Download my paper from CHI 2004: `dist/boardman-chi04.pdf`
+* Boardman, R. and Sasse, M Angela, "Stuff goes into the computer and doesn't come out": a cross-tool study of personal information management", CHI '04 Proceedings of the SIGCHI Conference on Human Factors in Computing Systems, Pages 583-590, Vienna, Austria — April 24 - 29, 2004

+## Want the full thesis?

+* Here you go!
+Download `dist/boardman04-thesis.pdf`

-Abstract:
+## Abstract:

 Personal Information Management (PIM) describes the acquisition, organization, and retrieval of information by an individual computer user.
 Studies have shown that many users struggle